nicolas800/dev-touch-bar/README.md

 ## Installation

-Download source code from gitlab, unzip it and then copy the directory content to ~/.vscode/extensions
+Download [source code bundle](https://gitlab.com/nicolas800/dev-touch-bar/-/archive/master/dev-touch-bar-master.zip) from gitlab, unzip it and then copy the directory content to ~/.vscode/extensions

 ## Rebuild